 If you plan to assemble the 1750 yourself, grab a friend or two to help with the process.
 This machine is 350 pounds when it arrives at your doorstep, and unless you’re the hulk, trying to unbox and assemble this machine yourself isn’t likely going to happen.

+One area where we rated this treadmill a 5 out of 5 is on its technology.
 If you’re into interactive programming, the updated 1750 features an adjustable 14-inch touchscreen (up from the 10-inch touchscreen of previous years) that is compatible with iFIT memberships.
 Plus, if you’re taking an iFIT class, you’re able to set your treadmill to automatically adjust to the appropriate speed and incline if you want to focus purely on the treadmill workout at hand.

 Read our full NordicTrack Commercial 1750 Treadmill review.